 TGah editor: Change the 1st and 2nd paragraph of subclause 8.2.4.1.1 as follows (CID 3232):

 The first three subfields of the Frame Control field are Protocol Version, Type, and Subtype.
 The remaining subfields of the Frame Control field depend on the setting of the Type and Subtype subfields.
-The Control frames carried by S1G PPDUs are called S1G Control frames.
-An S1G STA never transmits a Control frame with Subtype being equal to 6.
-The remaining subfields of the Frame Control field in the S1G Control frame are different from the other Control frames.

-When the value of the Type subfield is not equal to 1 or the value of the Subtype subfield is not equal to 6, the remaining subfields within the Frame Control field of frames except S1G Control frames are: To DS, From DS, More Fragments, Retry, Power Management, More Data, Protected Frame, and Order.
-In this case, the format of the Frame Control field of frames except S1G Control frames is illustrated in Figure 8-2 (Frame Control field in frames when Type is not equal to 1 or Subtype is not equal to 6 and frame is not S1G Control frame).
+For a frame carried in a non-S1G PPDU, when the value of the Type subfield is not equal to 1 or the value of the Subtype subfield is not equal to 6, the remaining subfields within the Frame Control field are: To DS, From DS, More Fragments, Retry, Power Management, More Data, Protected Frame, and Order.
+In this case, the format of the Frame Control field is illustrated in Figure 8-2 (Frame Control field in frames when Type is not equal to 1 or Subtype is not equal to 6 and frame is in non-S1G PPDU).